vbaconnet-ledger/developer-portal/_docs/nano-app/deliverables-checklist.md

 - ...I have read the security guidelines
 - ...I have used the Clang Static Analyzer in my GitHub workflow
-- ...All Vulnerabilities are detected and corrected (no Pass through)
+- ...All Vulnerabilities are detected and corrected

 ### Test

 I certify that...:

-- ...my app repository have a test folder that contains Unit Tests list and functional Tests
+- ...My app repository have a test folder that contains Unit Tests list and functional Tests
+- ...The App has been fully tested with a companion app or a CLI

 ### Compliance

 I certify that...:

 - ...I have read the [coding guidelines](../display-management)
-- ...The App has been fully tested with a companion app or a CLI
 - ...I have read the [marketing page](../marketing-requirements) and I have informed Ledger on my marketing actions
 - ...I have read the [support and maintenance page](../support-maintenance-requirements)
 - ...I have read and agree with information laid out the [warranty and liability disclaimer](../warranty-disclaimer)